 A strategy is just ideas without a plan in place.
 Once you have decided on your online marketing strategy, create a timeline for the various campaigns you'll be using to reach your different audiences.
 Your plan should include a calendar, the person responsible for executing each campaign, and key performance indicators (KPIs).

-You may wish to run A/B testing (experimenting with different parts of a campaign to figure out what will work best), before going forward with implementing your plan.
-Once executed, it can take a while, up to six months or a year, to see the results of your implemented plan.
+You may wish to run A/B testing (experimenting with different parts of a campaign to figure out what will work best) before implementing your plan.
+Once executed, it can take up to six months or a year to see the results of your implemented plan.

 After your online marketing plan has been implemented for a year, analyze monthly sales.
 Based on data compiled and analyzed from your online marketing efforts, what was the return on investment (ROI)?

 If you used a multi-pronged approach, your team might consider evaluating the ROI of each part of the strategy.
-For example, you might evaluate the percentage of sales generated from SEO and content, from social media (broken down by platform), and from display ads.
-Consider conducting your analysis monthly, and troubleshoot as necessary.
+For example, you might evaluate the percentage of sales generated from SEO and content, social media (broken down by platform), and display ads.
+Consider conducting your analysis monthly and troubleshooting as necessary.

 Finally, revise your online marketing plan for the following year based on the first year’s data.
 You can also iterate more quickly on a platform-by-platform basis.
 For instance, if a social campaign isn't driving the engagement you want, you don't have to wait a year to adjust it.